Health and medical experts have hailed vaccines as being one of the major achievements in the 20th century, but not everyone agrees.

 Refusing vaccines started back in the early 1800s when the smallpox vaccine started being used in large numbers.
 The idea of injecting someone with a part of a cowpox blister to protect them from smallpox faced a lot of criticism.
 The criticism was based on sanitary, religious, and political objections.
 Some clergy believed that the vaccine went against their religion.

 In the 1970s, the DTP vaccine received a wave of opposition when it was linked to neurological disorders.
-Studies have found that the risks are very low.

 To combat vaccination opposition, laws have been passed that require vaccinations as a measure of public health.